Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 5. Switch back to the **Windows Admin Center tab** and click on **Windows Admin Center** in the top-left corner to return to the home page

-You'll notice that your AKSHCIHOST001 is already under management, so at this stage, you're ready to proceed to deploy the AKS on Azure Stack HCI management cluster onto your Windows Server 2019 Hyper-V host.
+You'll notice that your AKSHCIHOST001 is already under management, so at this stage, you're ready to proceed to deploy the AKS on Azure Stack HCI management cluster onto your Windows Server Hyper-V host.

 ![AKSHCIHOST001 under management in Windows Admin Center](/eval/media/akshcihost_in_wac.png "AKSHCIHOST001 under management in Windows Admin Center")

 Optional - Enable/Disable DHCP
 -----------
 Static IP configurations are supported for deployment of the management cluster and workload clusters.
-When you deployed your Azure VM, DHCP was installed and configured automatically for you, but you had the chance to control whether it was enabled or disabled on your Windows Server 2019 OS.
+When you deployed your Azure VM, DHCP was installed and configured automatically for you, but you had the chance to control whether it was enabled or disabled on your Windows Server host OS.
 If you want to adjust DHCP now, make changes to the **$dhcpState** below and run the following **PowerShell command as administrator**:

 ```powershell
 # Check current DHCP state for Active/Inactive